 Photography: © Beholdr.
 Photo by Greg Navarro.

-There’s a ‘let it simmer so the flavours deepen’ approach to art making here.
-The colors are earthy and natural.
-The shapes, organic.
-The subject matter, artful renderings of close-ups of night skies, leaves under a microscope, the silent corners of a home, and surrealist dreamscapes that transport to alternate, soothing realities.
+The approach to art-making here is “let it simmer so the flavors deepen.”
+The colors?
+Earthy and natural.
+The shapes?
+Organic.
+The subjects?
+Artful renderings of close-ups of night skies, leaves under a microscope, the silent corners of a home, and surrealist dreamscapes that transport us to alternate, soothing realities.

 The mind behind Karma is Brendan Dugan, who began his career as a designer, helping artists produce shows and publish limited-run artist books and ephemera.
 In 2015, he opened his first gallery in a former beverage distribution center on 2nd Street in Alphabet City.
 Since then, he has expanded into two more spaces on 2nd Street (one of which is a bookstore), as well as single spaces in Chelsea and Los Angeles, and a converted church in the green, leafy wilds of Thomaston, Maine.